 What is Fiction Express for Schools?

-Launched on 24th February 2012, Fiction Express for Schools is a genuinely new and original platform for publishing fiction, as it allows readers to determine the course of the plot, in real time, while the stories are being written.
+Launched in February 2012, Fiction Express for Schools is an innovative and unique platform for publishing fiction, as it allows readers to determine the course of the plot, in real time, while the stories are being written.

 How does Fiction Express for Schools work?

-Fiction Express for Schools e-books are published in weekly episodes each Friday on the Fiction Express for Schools website.
+Fiction Express for Schools e-books are published in weekly episodes each Friday on the website.
 At the end of every cliffhanging episode readers are given voting options to decide where the plot should go next.
-They vote and the winning vote is conveyed to the author, who then writes the next episode, in ‘real time’, according to what the readers chose.
+They vote online by 3 pm the following Tuesday.
+The winning vote is then conveyed to the author, who then writes the next episode, in ‘real time’, according to what the readers chose.

 The idea is to get readers actively engaged with the plot and with the author, to use prediction to try and guess what happens next, and to be involved in writing activities – writing the next episode (or all the optional episodes) and seeing how it compares with the actual, for example.